-Living the Good Life as a Graduate Student
+Living the Good Life…

-My cookbook in progressGreen chutneys
+My food blog & cookbook in progressGreen chutneys

 The most basic green chutney recipe is the following, the kind that is often served in Indian restaurants with pappads or samosas.
 Its a very handy condiment to have in the fridge – I love it in sandwiches with cream cheese (or labneh here in Egypt) or even peanut butter.
 Legions of PBJ fans may want to murder me I know but this Indian twist on the classic had made converts of PB-haters I know.